CK-7vn/CK-7vn/README.md

 ## About Me! ##
-I'm currently a student, incredibly passionate about software development, robotics, education, music, fitness, and the idea of making this world a better place for future generations.
+I'm currently a senior computer science undergrad, incredibly passionate about software development, robotics, education, music, fitness, and the idea of making this world a better place for future generations.
-I've recently fell in love with the idea of open source software and the opportunities it brings for community and collaboration, and am excited for the future.
+Currently incarcerated at a minimum custody department of corrections facility on the East Coast and using that time to give back to my community, build a better life for my family, and help change the future.

 ## Current Languages and tech I'm learning or can stand on ##
 <p align="center">